 - Survey of Adult Skills (PIAAC)

 Assesses the proficiency of adults from age 16 onwards in literacy, numeracy and problem solving in technology rich environments.
 The data collection took place from August 1, 2011 to March, 31 2012 in most participating countries.
 Around 166 000 adults, representing 724 million adults aged 16 to 65, were surveyed in 24 countries and sub-national regions in the official language/s of the countries.

 - Survey of Consumer Finances.
 1947-1971, 1977, 1983+

 Since 1983, conducted every 3 years.
 Collects information on the assets, liabilities and other financial characteristics of households.
 Only U.S. survey that contains an oversample of wealthy households.
 For data prior to 1983, see ICPSR.
-For an overview, see Hanna, Lindamood, and Huston.
+For an overview, see Lindamood, Hanna, and Bi/a>.

 Sample Size: About 4,500 families are interviewed in the main study.

 - Survey of Graduate Students and Postdoctorates in Science and Engineering